Introduction To Relay and Different Types of Relays | Its Terminals, Working and Applications

 - Microprocessors use relays to control a heavy electrical load.

-- Overload relays are used for protection of motor from overload & electrical failure.
+- Overload relays are used for protection of motor from overload and electrical failure.

-These are some of other types of relays used in various electrical & electronic circuits.
-This article provides the necessary knowledge about “the relay & types of relays” to understand their basic principles & differences.
+These are some of other types of relays used in various electrical and electronic circuits.
+This article provides the necessary knowledge about “the relay and types of relays” to understand their basic principles and differences.